The internet right now, can be a great source of panic or a great source of calm.

 Dr. Lissa Rankin (M.D.) discusses scientific evidence on the incredible impact the mind has over the body, and why its crucial to actively trigger the relaxation response in the body in times of stress, so your body can work for you, rather than against you.

-My favorite go-to guided meditations by Andy Puddicombe, for mind-body awareness.
+My favorite go-to guided meditations by Andy Puddicombe.
 4 minutes and 10 minutes.
-Perfect for beginners to meditation.
+Perfect for beginners.

 Adriene Mishler generously offers tons of high-quality yoga videos and meditations, for free.
 She has a funny, quirky personality and relaxing voice.
 And her dog Benji who often does yoga beside her, is very, very cute.
 10-15 minutes.